cognitedata/deploy-functions-oidc/README.md

 ```
 📦my_cognite_function
  ┣ 📂schedules
- ┃ ┗ 📜master.yaml - (Optional) Schedule if you want to execute the function on a schedule.
+ ┃ ┗ 📜dev.yaml - (Optional) Schedule for dev environment if you want to execute the function on a schedule.
  ┣ 📜__init__.py - Empty file (required to make the function into a package)
  ┣ 📜function_config.yaml - Configuration for the function
+ ┣ 📜function_config_test.yaml - Configuration for the function specific for dev environment
  ┣ 📜handler.py - Module with script inside a handle function
  ┗ 📜requirements.txt - Explicitly states the dependencies needed to run the handler.py script.
 ```

+Additionally under common there can be common functions configuration for each environment named `function_config_{environment}` applying to all functions.
+The configured elements will be overridden by configuration in function specific configuration files.

 <details>
 <summary><code>schedules/master.yaml</code></summary>

 Each function's folder contains a `schedules` folder where you can put your files that define your schedules.
-By default, we have added a file here called `master.yaml` which will be used whenever you merge a PR to `master` (read more in the "deployment" section).
+The files should be named equal to the environment name .yaml.
+We have added a file here called `test.yaml` which will be used for dev environment (read more in the "deployment" section).
 If you don't need any schedules for a specific function, just delete it!

 Example